-ABB has won orders worth around US$580 million from Svenska Kraftnät of Sweden and LITGRID turtas AB of Lithuania to supply a new power transmission link between the Nordic and Baltic regions.
+ABB has won orders worth around $580 million from Svenska Kraftnät of Sweden and LITGRID turtas AB of Lithuania to supply a new power transmission link between the Nordic and Baltic regions.

-HVDC Light technology offers environmental benefits, such as neutral electromagnetic fields, oil-free cables and compact converter stations.
-It is an ideal solution to connect remote power sources to mainland networks, overcoming distance limitations and grid constraints, while ensuring robust performance and minimizing electrical losses.
+HVDC Light technology offers several environmental benefits, such as neutral electromagnetic fields, oil-free cables and compact converter stations.
+It is the ideal solution to connect remote power sources like renewables to mainland networks, overcoming distance limitations and grid constraints, while ensuring robust performance and minimal electrical losses.